 The UK Global Health Insurance Card (GHIC) lets you get state healthcare in Europe at a reduced cost or sometimes for free.

 If you have a UK European Health Insurance Card (EHIC), it will be valid until the expiry date on the card.
-Once it expires, you’ll need to apply for a GHIC to replace it.
+Once it expires, you will need to apply for a GHIC to replace it.

 GHIC and EHIC do not replace travel insurance.